Wondering which are the best SaaS analytics tools for 2024?

-6 Best SaaS Analytics Tools for 2020
+SaaS Analytics Tools

-One of the best things about the product is, you can use it for free!
-Google analytics lets your track a wide range of insights and data points in your website, the people visiting your site, your most popular web pages and much more.
+One of the best things about the product is that you can use it for free!
+Google Analytics lets you track a wide range of insights and data points in your website, the people visiting your site, your most popular web pages, and much more.

-From an easy to use dashboard, Google Analytics gives you a breakdown of the types of users that visit your site, everything from demographics such as gender, age, and location to the types machine or device being used by each website visitor.
+From an easy-to-use dashboard, Google Analytics gives you a breakdown of the types of users that visit your site, everything from demographics such as gender, age, and location to the types of machines or devices being used by each website visitor.

-Google Analytics is especially useful for digital marketers, for example, you can identify which social channels or marketing campaigns effectively bring the most traffic to your website, thereby giving you insights into which channels need some attention or channels that are responsible for the most traffic.
+Google Analytics is especially useful for digital marketers, for example, you can identify which social channels or marketing campaigns effectively bring the most traffic to your website, thereby, giving you insights into which channels need some attention or channels that are responsible for the most traffic.

 Next up is Adobe Analytics.
-The tooling is pitched as a product that helps give your business a holistic view of customer interactions and furthermore helping you turn them into actionable insights.
+The tooling is pitched as a product that helps give your business a holistic view of customer interactions, furthermore, helping you turn this data into actionable insights.
 Using its dashboards, you can slice and dice real-time information to help you further identify problems or opportunities.

 Going into each of these in detail would require many blog posts, the plans offer so much functionality!
-For example, with the Select plan, with an easy to use drag and drop interface, you can build customized reports to help you easily identify high ROI customers, you can then use this information to optimize your digital marketing campaigns.
+For example, with the Select plan, with an easy-to-use drag-and-drop interface, you can build customized reports to help you easily identify high ROI customers, you can then use this information to optimize your digital marketing campaigns.

-You can then take the data and visualize button clicks, for example, to help you better plan the design or your websites user interface, thereby improving the user experience which should hopefully translate into users spending more time on your site!
+You can then take the data and visualize button clicks, for example, to help you better plan the design or your website’s user interface, thereby, improving the user experience which should hopefully translate into users spending more time on your site!

 Whilst the Select plan is enough to get started with, the Prime plan ships with some additional features such as anomaly detection and customer retention modules that let you better understand what is driving customer churn and why a KPI or metric has changed.